pfui-bah-kiste/eslintrc/README.md

 # eslintrc
 This projects maintains a curated list of eslint rules for typescript projects.
-Rules selection subject to practicality and personal taste.
+Rule selection is subject to practicality, personal taste and inter-operability with built-in typescript rules.

 ## Install